NannyML/nannyml/docs/tutorials/data_requirements.rst

 Features
 ^^^^^^^^^

 The features of your model.
-These can be categorical or continuous, and NannyML identified this based on their declared pandas data types.
+These can be categorical or continuous and NannyML identifies this based on their declared pandas data types.

 In the sample data, the features are ``distance_from_office``, ``salary_range``, ``gas_price_per_litre``, ``public_transportation_cost``, ``wfh_prev_workday``, ``workday`` and ``tenure``.